yarsiemanym/home-server/README.md

 terraform apply
 ```

-7. Change the DNS server settings in your router to be the IP address of the Raspberry Pi.
+7. Change the DNS server in your router's DHCP settings to be the IP address of the Raspberry Pi.

 8. Open a web browser and navigate to https://pihole.{your-local-domain}/admin.
 You should see the Pi-Hole dashboard.